 Stephen Murray is an Artist and technician based in Edinburgh, having worked throughout the UK, and further afield for more than 20 years.
 He is currently a Technician at Edinburgh Sculpture Workshop and has been a long-term user of SSW since 2005, as an artist-in-residence and Technician among other roles.
 Stephen has created both solo and collaborative projects dealing with site, community, material and process, including as part of artist collective GANGHUT.
 Making is a central activity within Stephen’s practice.
 He is inspired by collaboration, site and action.

 Donnie Ross worked in the NHS in London, Aberdeen and Canada from 1967-2003, and as the Medical Director of NHS Grampian from 1994-2003.
 Throughout this time, Donnie published technical research papers and creative writing, delivered talks and performances, played guitar and discussed the nature of ambiguity over lunch with the Dalai Lama.
 As the Founder-member of Grampian Hospitals Art Trust in 1985, and Chair from 2003-2014, Donnie has given talks on ‘Arts as Medicine’ and similar topics.
 Together with others he originated “The Healing Environment” concept in healthcare, adopted by NHS Grampian.
 Currently Donnie makes paintings, guitars and 3-D works in a home-made shed near Aberdeen.

-Sue Savege has over 25 years’ experience in business development, project management, and fundraising, including the management and growth of a highly acclaimed environment charity operating in the Lake District National Park, the creation of a small publishing business; a career in mountaineering with the National Mountaineering Centre; and delivery of a range of fundraising strategies, funding plans, and business development services for third sector and social enterprise.
+Sue Savege has over 25 years’ experience in business development, project management, and fundraising, including the management and growth of a highly acclaimed environment charity operating in the Lake District National Park, the creation of a small publishing business; a career in mountaineering with the National Mountaineering Centre; and delivery of a range of fundraising strategies, funding plans, and business development services for third sector, cultural heritage and social enterprise.